 The Kenya School for Integrated Medicine offers an unique opportunity to study for a successful career in the Kenya healthcare system.

-It is the only school in the country and most of Africa that integrates the best of conventional medicine, including public health programs and human sciences with the best of alternative and complementary medicines that originate from Europe, North America and other countries.
+It is the only school in the country that integrates community health programs and human sciences with the best of alternative medicines that originate from Europe, North America and other countries.